teamreboott/Tapestry/README.md

 ### 1. Prerequisites: Environment Configuration

 Before launching the service, you must configure your environment variables.
-All settings are managed through a `.env` file in the project root.
+All settings are managed through a `.env` file in the `envs` directory.

 1.  **Copy the Example Configuration:**
     Create your environment file by copying the provided template.

     ```bash
-    cp envs/example.env .env
+    cp envs/example.env envs/.env
     ```

 2.  **Edit the `.env` File:**